damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/content-marketing/blog/index.md

 ---
 layout: markdown_page
-title: "Developer Marketing - Blogging"
+title: "Content Marketing - Blogging"
 ---

 The [blog](/blog) is our main publishing outlet.
 We publish content multiple times a week.